remore/burn/README.md

 - compile them to make executable(main.out) by calling cc65
 - provide emulator(JSNES) for rpaid application development

-This means what burn can do is always less than what cc65 can do.

 ## Getting Started

 ### Installation